 Term Meaning Environmental Impact Statement The environmental impact statement prepared in relation to the Airport under the EPBC Act the EPBC Act Environment Protection and Biodiversity Conservation Act 1999 (Cth) IATA Level of Service - Optimum International Air Transport Association (IATA) Airport Development Reference Manual as Level of Service (LOS) 'Optimum'.
-Most major Australian airports are designed to meet IATA LOS Optimum ICAO Standards The ICAO Standards and Recommended Practices described in section 1.4.4 Joint Study The 2012 Joint Study on Aviation Capacity in the Sydney Region as uploaded on the Department website: www.westernsydneyairport.gov.au/sydney_av_cap/index.aspx Infrastructure Department The Department of State administered by the Infrastructure Minister.
-Infrastructure Minister The Minister responsible for the Act from time to time Landside That area of an airport and buildings to which the public normally has access Land Use Plan The land use plan set out in section 2.4 Laws Statutes, regulations, rules, by-laws and other subordinate legislation of the Commonwealth or a state or territory Long Term The long-term development of the airport, including parallel runways and facilities for up to 82 million passengers annually (nominally occurring in 2063) Main Construction Works Substantial physical works on a particular part of the Airport Site or an Associated Site (including large scale vegetation clearance, bulk earthworks and the carrying out of other physical works, and the erection of buildings and structures) described in Part 3 of the Airport Plan, other than TransGrid Relocation Works or Preparatory Activities Major development or Major airport development A major airport development as defined in the Act Major development plan (MDP) A major development plan for an airport developed and approved in accordance with Division 3 of Part 5 of the Act Master plan A master plan for an airport developed and approved in accordance with Division 3 of Part 5 of the Act 'May include' 'May include but is not limited to' Midfield Area of an aerodrome that is contained between parallel runways and their associated parallel taxiway system Movement area That part of an airport used for the surface movement of aircraft, including manoeuvring areas and aprons Peak month Month of the year during which demand for aviation activity is highest
+Most major Australian airports are designed to meet IATA LOS Optimum ICAO Standards The ICAO Standards and Recommended Practices described in section 1.4.4 Joint Study The 2012 Joint Study on Aviation Capacity in the Sydney Region as uploaded on the Department website: www.westernsydneyairport.gov.au/sydney_av_cap/index. aspx Infrastructure Minister The Minister responsible for the Act from time to time Landside That area of an airport and buildings to which the public normally has access Land Use Plan The land use plan set out in section 2.4 Laws Statutes, regulations, rules, bylaws and other subordinate legislation of the Commonwealth or a state or territory Long Term The long-term development of the airport, including parallel runways and facilities for up to 82 million passengers annually (nominally occurring in 2063) Main Construction Works Substantial physical works on a particular part of the Airport Site (including large scale vegetation clearance, bulk earthworks and the carrying out of other physical works, and the erection of buildings and structures) described in Part 3 of the Airport Plan, other than TransGrid Relocation Works or Preparatory Activities Major development or Major airport development A major airport development as defined in the Act Major development plan (MDP) A major development plan for an airport developed and approved in accordance with Division 3 of Part 5 of the Act Master plan A master plan for an airport developed and approved in accordance with Division 3 of Part 5 of the $\mbox{Act}$ 'May include' 'May include but is not limited to' Midfield Area of an aerodrome that is contained between parallel runways and their associated parallel taxiway system Movement area That part of an airport used for the surface movement of aircraft, including manoeuvring areas and aprons Month of the year during which demand for aviation activity is highest